1. Description and concept for ISST – Schroth Therapist course

-- Based upon typical physiotherapeutic principles the Schroth Therapy was founded by Katharina Schroth in 1920 and continuously refined through the experience of Schroth therapists from all around the world.
+- Based upon common physiotherapeutic principles the Schroth Therapy was founded by Katharina Schroth in 1920 and continuously refined through the experience of Schroth therapists from all around the world.

 - The use of postural exercises for scoliosis therapy is grounded in scientific principles that relate directly to known aetiologies and symptoms of spinal deformity.

-- ISST is using an individualised exercise program combining corrective behavioural patterns with physiotherapeutic methods.
-The 3D scoliosis treatment is based on sensorimotor and kinaesthetic principles and its goals are to facilitate correction of the asymmetric trunk and posture, and to teach patients to consciously maintain the corrected posture increasingly more in daily living activities.
+- ISST is using an individualized exercise program combining corrective behavioral patterns with physiotherapeutic methods.
+The 3D scoliosis treatment, based on sensorimotor and kinhetic principles its goals are to facilitate correction of the asymmetric trunk and posture and to teach patients to consciously maintain the corrected posture increasingly more in daily living activities.

-- Main elements of the treatment approach are: Correction of reversible spinal dysfunctions, scoliosis specific passive mobilization, active 3D stabilization, corrective breathing, postural control, therapeutic education with a specific ADL aspect, developing an easy and safe home exercise program.
+- Main elements of the treatment approach are the correction of reversible spinal dysfunctions, scoliosis specific passive mobilization, active 3D stabilization, Corrective Breathing, postural control, remedial education with a particular ADL aspect, developing a straighforward and safe home exercise program.

-- Braces, if indicated and prescribed, are included in the therapeutic process helping patients to accept this effective therapeutic tool and use it also as therapeutic equipment in order to improve the quality of exercises especially for the home exercise program.
+- Braces, if indicated and prescribed, are included in the therapeutic process helping patients to accept this useful therapeutic tool and use it also as therapeutic equipment to improve the quality of exercises, especially for the home exercise program.

-In the ISST- training we will enlighten various scoliosis specific theoretical aspects in combination with practical parts of the therapy approach.
+In the ISST- training we will enlighten various scoliosis specific theoretical aspects in combination with functional parts of the therapy approach.

-The course leads from the surface of scoliosis understanding to a more sophisticated and comprehensive clinical reasoning regarding the conservative management for scoliosis.
+The course leads from the surface of scoliosis understanding to a more sophisticated and comprehensive clinical reasoning regarding the conservative management of scoliosis.